mvs-develop/dev.bitshares.works/docs/bts_guide/tutorials/distributed-access-hosting.rst

 -------

-BitShares node setup
+DNA node setup
 -------------------------------

 `Run your own decentralized exchange <https://steemit.com/bitshares/@ihashfury/run-your-own-decentralised-exchange>`__

-Once you have a full node setup, you can allow BitShares shareholders secure access to your server to trade and check their accounts by following these steps.
+Once you have a full node setup, you can allow DNA shareholders secure access to your server to trade and check their accounts by following these steps.